-Studies that include children (≥ 5 and ≤ 12 years), adolescents (>12 and <18 years) and/or adults (≥18 years), either inpatients or outpatients, who: (1) meet DSM-III, III-R, IV, IV-TR or 5 criteria for a primary diagnosis of ADHD or ICD-10 criteria for a primary diagnosis of HKD (we will not include studies using DSM-II criteria since they did not use standardised criteria).
-There will be no restriction on ADHD subtype/presentation, gender, IQ or socioeconomic status of participants.
-As for comorbidities, we will include studies in which some, or all, participants have one or more psychiatric or neurological comorbidities (except genetic syndromes), unless participants were pharmacologically treated during the study for these comorbidities (eg, antiepileptic drugs for epilepsy or mood stabilisers for bipolar disorders).
+Studies that include children ( $\geq 5$ and < 12 years), adolescents ( $\geq 12$ and < 18 years) and/or adults ( $\geq 18$ years), either in- or outpatients, who: 1) meet DSM-III, III-R, IV, IV-TR or 5 criteria for a primary diagnosis of ADHD or ICD-10 criteria for a primary diagnosis of HKD (we will not include studies using DSM-II criteria since they did not use standardised criteria).
+There will be no restriction on ADHD subtype/presentation, gender, IQ or socio-economic status of participants.
+As for comorbidities, we will include studies in which some, or all, participants have one or more psychiatric or neurological comorbidities (except rare comorbidities, e.g., rare genetic syndromes), unless participants were pharmacologically treated during the study for these comorbidities (e.g., antiepileptic drugs for epilepsy or mood stabilizers for bipolar disorders).